bazingamofos/Raspberry-Pi-Based-ISL-Interpreter/README.md

 ## Features
 1. **Real-time Interpretation:** Uses advanced image processing and machine learning algorithms to interpret sign language gestures.
 2. **Text and Speech Output:** Converts interpreted gestures into text displayed on an LCD and vocalized through text-to-speech functionality.
-3. **User-Friendly Interface:** Ensures accessibility for both individuals with hearing impairments and those unfamiliar with sign language.
+3. **User-Friendly Interface:** Ensures accessibility for individuals with hearing or visual impairments and those unfamiliar with sign language.

 ## Schematic